 The Indian judiciary and the legal profession have endorsed and supported mediation.
-This has resulted in court-annexed Mediation Centers being created as institutionalized schemes.
+This has resulted in court-annexed Mediation Centres being created as institutionalised schemes.

 The Delhi High Court Mediation and Conciliation Centre, known as Samadhan, were established in May 2006.
-It is the result of the joint initiative of the Bench and the Bar of the Delhi High Court who have committed themselves to Mediation as an appropriate method of Alternate Dispute Resolution.
-It is run by the Bar and is co-ordinated by an Organizing Secretary.
+It results from the joint initiative of the Bench and the Bar of the Delhi High Court, who have committed themselves to Mediation as an appropriate method of Alternate Dispute Resolution.
+It is run by the Bar and is coordinated by an Organising Secretary.
 A panel of judges and advocates oversee the work of this Centre.
 The Centre is proud to have highly qualified and experienced Mediators who are members of the Delhi High Court Bar Association.
 The Centre maintains a list of trained Mediators from among members of the Bar whose services are available for disputes referred to the Centre.

-Mediation services of the Centre can be availed of by parties directly or through reference by the Court.
-Disputes referred to Mediation upon directions of the Court are called Court-annexed Mediations.
+Mediation services of the Centre can be used by parties directly or through reference by the Court.
+Disputes referred to mediation upon directions of the Court are called Court-annexed Mediations.
 Services of the Centre are available for pre-Litigation disputes (i.e. matters which are not in Court) as well as for disputes pending in Court.

-The Centre handles cases referred to it by the Delhi High Court, its subordinate courts and the Supreme Court of India.
-The Centre has handled a variety of cases covering matters relating to business contracts/transactions, real estate and construction, consumer issues, employment and service issues, industrial disputes, banking and insurance cases, trade mark and copyright disputes, accident-related claims, landlord-tenant disputes, partnership disputes, family and matrimonial disputes, child custody and visitation rights, verification in habeas corpus matters etc. Public sector undertakings and government departments and institutions have also participated.
-Samadhan has seen very good results.
+The Centre handles cases referred to it by the Delhi High Court, its subordinate courts, and the Supreme Court of India.
+The Centre has handled a variety of cases covering matters relating to business contracts/transactions, real estate and construction, consumer issues, employment and service issues, industrial disputes, banking and insurance cases, trademark and copyright disputes, accident-related claims, landlord-tenant disputes, partnership disputes, family and matrimonial disputes, child custody and visitation rights, verification in habeas corpus matters etc. Public sector undertakings and government departments and institutions have also taken part.
+Samadhan has seen excellent results.
 In eighteen months, nearly 300 cases referred by the Delhi High Court and the Supreme Court of India have been settled, and these settlements also resolved over 400 related cases pending in different courts.
-These efforts have been greatly appreciated.
+These efforts have been appreciated.

 The Centre undertakes training of Mediators by conducting training programmes periodically for members of the Delhi High Court Bar Association.